 The confined space should be continuously MONITORED to determine whether the sphere has changed due to the work being performed.

-Be safe and this Holiday Season make sure you and ALL of you co-workers and employees make it home alive and safe each of every day!
+Be safe and, this Holiday Season, make sure you and ALL of your co-workers and employees make it home alive and safe every day!